dtison/bitcoin-utilities/README.md

 descriptor wallet
 ```

-The WIF is still the private key.
+The WIF remains the private key.
 The descriptor is the wallet's description of how that key can be used to recognize and spend Bitcoin outputs.

-The descriptor is not a new private key and does not replace the WIF cryptographically.
-It is a wallet/script representation built around the key.
+Note that the descriptor is not a new private key and does not replace the WIF cryptographically.
+It is an update wallet/script representation built around the key.

 ---

-# Why `combo()` is used
+# Historical Note and Why `combo()` is used

-The importer uses:
+In order to support most WIF's the importer uses:

 ```text
 combo(<WIF>)